mattinew/mattinew_tasker_apps/CheckLevelTaro/README.md

 ## Usage
 + Create a Tasker Widget-v2 and place it on one of your Android desktops, and name it `CheckLevelTaroWidget`.
 Best if size is 5x1.
 + Download [`CheckLevelTaro.prj.xml`](CheckLevelTaro.prj.xml) project file from this repository and import it in Tasker.
-+ Manually run `CheckLevelTaro` task in the tasks page to render the widget for the first time.
++ Manually run `CheckLevelTaro` task in Tasker/tasks page to render the widget for the first time.

 Your widget will look like this: